bmc-cs-software-analysis/383/policies.md

 The course staff will be holding regular office hours.
 We have listed their times on our [Office Hours page](https://bmc-cs-151.github.io/office-hours.html).

-The [Q-Center](https://www.brynmawr.edu/inside/offices-services/q-center) is a great resource as well.
-You can book an appointment [online](https://brynmawr.mywconline.net/).

-More academic support, e.g. [peer mentors](https://www.brynmawr.edu/inside/offices-services/academic-support/academic-student-support-services/peer-mentors), [academic coaches](https://www.brynmawr.edu/inside/offices-services/academic-support/resources), and others, can be found at [https://www.brynmawr.edu/academicsupport/academic-and-student-support-services](https://www.brynmawr.edu/academicsupport/academic-and-student-support-services).
-Students are encouraged to reach out to the Director of Academic Support to explore effective learning, studying, test-taking, note-taking and time and stress management strategies that are essential to success in this course and college life.
-Students can schedule a meeting with the Director of Academic Support by visiting the Office of Academic Support website.

-### Materials
-The main text is Data Structures and Algorithms by Goodrich, Tamassia and Goldwasser as the required text.

-### Homework
-Homework assignments are a required part of the course.
-Homeworks will be released at the latest Sunday evenings and will be due the following Thursday evening.
-Each student must submit each homework independently, but you are encouraged to discuss problems with other students and course staff.

-#### Late days
-Homeworks may be submitted a maximum of two days late.
-After two days, the submission will be closed and assignments will no longer be accepted.
-For each day your assignment is late, 10 points will be deducted.
-However, emergencies and unforeseen circumstances inevitably arise.
-If you are requesting an extension for an unforeseen emergency, please email the professor.
-Briefly state why you are requesting the extension and a proposed date for submitting the assignment.
-Poor planning or heavy work loads in other courses are not valid reasons for extensions.

-### Labs
-There are weekly labs.
-The labs are designed to be a space where you will get more experience programming.

 ### Academic Integrity

 At Bryn Mawr, we assume students are trustworthy and work with honesty and integrity.
 [Look here for information about Bryn Mawr’s Honor Code](https://www.brynmawr.edu/inside/offices-services/deans-office/academic-community-integrity).

-As you progress in this course, you will see that programming is a creative process, similar to writing.
-The same problem can be solved in multiple ways.
-It’s essential that you develop your own skills for developing algorithms and implementing them through programs.

 #### Academic Integrity in Computer Science